New York Biomedical Roundtable

 Government Documents:

-• Fifth Annual Report on Medical Assistance in Dying in Canada (2023).
+• Sixth Annual Report on Medical Assistance in Dying in Canada (2025).

 • "Written Evidence Submitted Professor Theo Boer," UK Parliament Committees, 2023.